 NYC renters who live in privately-owned condominiums or buildings and are the only person on the lease have a right to share the home with a roommate.
 You must provide your landlord with 30 days’ notice of this, so long as you’ve been a responsible tenant up until then, it shouldn’t be a problem.

 This can be either a relative or a friend, along with their dependent children.
 It’s entirely up to you whether or not they pay part of the rent.
 However, don’t get this confused with subletting which is a different thing.
-Keep in mind as well that there are still laws on overcrowding so the landlord may limit the number of people you can take in.
+Keep in mind as well about laws on overcrowding.
+The landlord may limit the number of people you can take in.

-As a renter, it’s important not to overlook common misconceptions about security deposits, brokerage fees, and time span allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.
+As a renter, do not to overlook common misconceptions about security deposits, brokerage fees, and period allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.

 For more rules and guidance on your rights as a renter, visit the Metropolitan Council on Housing.